Are you planning to go to law school but don't know what to major in for your undergrad studies?

 That said, majoring in political science can still be helpful if you intend on practicing law since it exposes you to various aspects of the judicial system.
 Studying political science introduces you to the structure of the law, how laws are implemented, the operation of the Constitution, how different courts operate, historical cases, foreign policy, foreign legal systems, and more.

 Majoring in corporate business or business administration is a great pre-law choice.
 Law schools find applicants with this major appealing because of the difficult coursework involved and the skills the courses provide.
+While some other majors are universal for law school, however, business majors are better for those going into a specific type of law.

 Because of the rigors of studying this course, graduating with a 3.50 GPA or above may be more difficult than with the others on our list of best majors for law school.
 But if you do manage to graduate with a high GPA, top-ranked law schools will definitely consider you as a prime candidate for admission.